microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         String InputId{ get; };
         Button SetInputId(String inputId);

-        // Adds a key(without value) to the activation arguments that will be returned when the toast notification or its buttons are clicked.
+        // Adds a key(without value) to the activation arguments that will be returned when the App Notification or its buttons are clicked.
         Button AddArgument(String key);

-        // Adds a key/value to the activation arguments that will be returned when the toast notification or its buttons are clicked.
+        // Adds a key/value to the activation arguments that will be returned when the App Notification or its buttons are clicked.
         [default_overload]
         Button AddArgument(String key, String value);
         Button AddArgument(String key, Int32 value);